 The Swedish Consortium for Artificial Photosynthesis was founded in 1993 by Stenbjörn Styring, Mats Almgren, Sten-Eric Lindquist, and Björn Åkermark.
-Stenbjörn Styring was the permanent chairman of CAP from the start.
-In 2017 Leif Hammarström took over the chairmanship.
+Stenbjörn Styring was the permanent chairman of CAP from the start until 2017.
+In the early years, CAP was spread over three universities in Sweden (Lund, Stockholm, Uppsala).
+The main body of CAP is now located at Uppsala University, with affiliated groups at Umeå university and at the Royal Institute of Technology (KTH) in Stockholm.

-From the beginning, CAP worked on a multidisciplinary platform, developing two parallel leads of research: artificical photosynthesis and photobiology for the production of solar fuels.
-Over a 10-year period, between 1994 and 2004, the Consortium assembled necessary expertise in a diverse range of areas, from biology, biochemistry ad biophysics, to organometallic synthetic chemistry, to physical chemistry and advanced spectroscopic methods.
+CAP has been a multidisciplinary platform from the beginning, developing artificial photosynthesis and photobiology for the production of solar fuels and chemicals.
+The unique component in CAP is the synergistic interactions between researchers of very diverse fields focusing on development of novel techniques for solar fuels.
+Over a 10-year period, between 1994 and 2004, CAP collected necessary expertise in a diverse range of areas: from biology, biochemistry ad biophysics, to organometallic synthetic chemistry, to physical chemistry and advanced spectroscopic methods.

-In 2006, the collaboration in the Consortium took a leap forward when we created a new scientific environment at the Ångström laboratory at Uppsala university.
-The idea was to form a physical research center, with strong interactions between different research areas rather than dividing into traditional disciplines.
+In 2006, the collaboration took a leap forward when we created a new scientific environment at the Ångström laboratory at Uppsala university.
+The idea was to form a physical research centre, with strong interactions between different research areas rather than divided into traditional disciplines.
 By focusing to a physical location we could integrate all parts of our science, and create a platform for new collaborations.
+In 2017 Leif Hammarström took over the chairmanship as Stenbjörn Styring retired.